 The area lies inside of the navigational route along this part of Port Underwood.
-Vessels can navigate between the site and the shore, through the farm and on the outside of the site into Kingfish Bay.
-There is minor inconvenience navigating to the shore at the head of the bay due to the existing marine farms.
+Vessels can navigate between the site and the shore, through the farm and on the outside of the site into the head of Opihi Bay.
+There is minor inconvenience navigating into the shore due to the existing marine farms along this stretch of coast.